raspberrypilearning/introduction-to-the-pico/en/step_12.md

 title: Change the speed of a tune using a potentiometer
 ---

-If you are using a potentiometer to control the speed of a tune then you will need to use the following code:
+You can use a potentiometer to control the speed of a tune when the tune is playing:

 --- code ---
 ---